 Once again, watch at nightfall and early evening because that’s when the radiant point for the Draconid shower is highest in the nighttime sky.
 We emphasize it, because most meteor showers are best after midnight … but not this one.

-For tips on viewing meteor showers read this EarthSky article.
+Clouded out for the Draconids?
+Didn’t see a thing?
+For tips on viewing meteor showers for the remainder of this year, read this EarthSky article.

-For a taste of history related to this shower, go to the Astronomy Abstract Service from the Smithsonian and NASA and find a 1934 article called “The Meteors from Giacobini’s Comet” by C.C.
+And for a taste of history related to this shower, go to the Astronomy Abstract Service from the Smithsonian and NASA and find a 1934 article called “The Meteors from Giacobini’s Comet” by C.C.
 Wylie.
-It is an account of the famed meteor storm of 1933.
+It’s an account of the famed meteor storm of 1933.

 Bottom line: In 2015, the Draconid meteor shower – also called the Giacobinids – peak on the night of October 8.
 The night of October 9 might feature meteors, too.
 The radiant is highest in the evening hours, so no need to wait until after midnight.
 Find a dark, country sky and as much open sky as possible.
 Lie down on a reclining chair and look upward, starting at nightfall.
 How many Draconid meteors can you count in the moon-free skies these next few evenings?
 No one expects a Draconid storm this year, but it’s fun to wait and see.